Python4k/ghoul/README.md

 If you don't write "Y" (you should write "Y" in only uppercase)   in start, you will become amogus.

-You can download folder at dist/main and get exe file.
+You can only download folder at dist/main and get exe file.